ssbc/ssb-peer-invites/README.md

 who then publishes a confirm message (`type: user-invite/confirm'`).
 Now peers who replicate the pub's feed can see the guest has arrived.

+## api

+### userInvites.create({id?, public?, reveal?, hops?}, cb(err, invite))

+does everything needed to create an invite. generates a seed, finds pubs to act as introducers, and publishes an invite message.

+`id` is the host id to invite from. (optional, will use your default id if not provided). private and reveal are information thatis encrypted into the invite, except that `private` is read only by the guest, but the key to `reveal` is published as the guest accepts the invite. (so it's eventually read by everyone, but only if the guest accepts the invite)

+user-invites have a lot more accountability than the previous _followbot_ system.
+You can see who invited who. (so if someone invites an asshole, the community can see who did that, but the host will already know that, so they'll think twice, or caution their friend to not be a jerk) `reveal` can be used to enhance this.
+It could for example - be used to assign someone a name before they are invited.

+private can be used for the benefit of the guest. it may contain a welcome message or links to threads or channels, or users to follow.

+on success, cb is called with `{invite: msgId, seed: seed, pubs: [addr,...]}` this information can be sent to the guest as the invite!

 ## example

 Alice wishes to invite Bob to her corner of the ssb